 Though not an actual weathering process, living organisms weaken and subsequently disintegrate rocks, often by initiating mechanical or chemical weathering.
 For instance, tree roots can grow into cracks in the rock, prying them apart and causing mechanical fractures.
 Microorganisms can secrete chemicals that can increase the rock’s susceptibility to weathering.

 Composition of Soil

-Organic substance is found in very small amounts in soil.
+Organic substance is found in very small amounts in the soil.
 Plants and animals are the main sources of organic matter.
 Depending upon the decomposition stage, the organic matter is of the following three types:

 - Completely decomposed organic matter